 The Vehicle Technologies Office holds an Annual Merit Review and Peer Evaluation each year, where advanced vehicle technologies projects funded by VTO are presented and reviewed for their merit.
 The Merit Review presentations and reports from past years are listed on the Annual Merit Review and Peer Evaluation Meeting page.

 The Directions in Engine Efficiency and Emissions Research (DEER) conference was held from 2002-2012 to share information on advanced combustion research and development.
 The presentations from past conferences are listed on the DEER webpage.

 Clean Cities, the Vehicle Technologies Office's deployment program, holds a number of workshops to advance the deployment of alterantive fuel and advanced technology vehicles.
-Information about these past events are on the Clean Cities website.
+Information about past and future events are on the Clean Cities website.

 The calendar below lists upcoming events that are organized or supported by the Vehicle Technologies Office.